Surrogate partner: Phases of Surrogate Partner Therapy

 The first step in Surrogate Partner Therapy is for the surrogate to verbally create an emotional connection and bond with the client, to create a safe environment and address any boundaries and expectations.
 During this step, the surrogate and client can get to know each other as individuals and create a meaningful relationship.
 This first step is essential in making the client feel comfortable in pursuing this new type of therapy and laying a good foundation for practicing emotional intimacy.

-The next step involves exploring the client's sexuality.
-This step can involve physical touch and nudity to help the client overcome their sexual concerns, but would not involve sexual arousal or interaction between one another.
-In this step, the surrogate can work on exercises with the client to feel comfortable in their own body and next to someone else's body, this can involve hugging, or cuddling.
+The next step involves exploring the client's sensuality.
+This step may involve physical touch and nudity to help the client overcome their sexual concerns, but would not involve sexual arousal or interaction between one another.
+In this step, the surrogate partner may work on exercises with the client to help them feel more comfortable in their own body and near someone else's body, this may involve hugging, or cuddling.

-In the third step, the surrogate and client focus on sexuality, this can involve:
+In the third step, which more often than not, is not completed as it is not necessary to achieve the therapeutic goals, the surrogate partner and client focus on sexuality, this may involve: